 Complaints must be filed with the OPCR within 270 days (9 months) of the date of the alleged police misconduct.

-or at your local precinct, or in person.
+File a complaint online or at your local precinct, or in person.
 You may also visit the offices in Minneapolis City Hall to get a complaint form.

 A complaint becomes official once the complainant signs it and it's received by the Office of Police Conduct Review.
 All online complaints will be considered official and can be signed at a later date.